admiralrua/Algorithms-illustrated-by-Python/ds-algo/tech/dynamic-programming.md

 ## Ilustration 02: Longest common subsequence and Longest increasing subsequence
 ### Longest common subsequence
-Given two strings with the length of $$m, n$$, find their longest common subsequence (the characters are not required to be adjacent).
+Given two strings with the length of $$(m, n)$$, find their longest common subsequence (the characters are not required to be adjacent).

 ![Longest common subsequence](../../.gitbook/assets/dp_lcs.png)